 For the eHata model, the CDF to be used for interference realizations shall be that given by the situation-dependent log-normal distribution using a standard deviation given by equations A-18(a,b,c) in [TR 15-517 ref].

-For the NTIA model, the CDF to be used shall be that for the ITM or eHata model as selected by the criteria for the specific path as set forth in R2-SGN-04.
+For the model defined in R2-SGN-04, the CDF to be used shall be that for the ITM or eHata model as selected by the criteria for the specific path.

 A given percentile estimate of the aggregate interference for all nearby interfering CBSDs shall then be computed by taking that specified percentile value of the resulting Monte Carlo probability distribution.